-Land use description: "additional dwelling unit" is a dwelling unit that may be erected on an agricultural land unit with the consent of the Municipality, in addition to a primary dwelling house or agricultural worker accommodation for bona fide agricultural workers, or both, provided that-
+Land use description: "additional dwelling unit" is a dwelling unit that may be erected on an agricultural land unit with the consent of the Municipality, in addition to a primary dwelling unit or agricultural worker accommodation for bona fide agricultural workers, or both, provided that-

-- (a) one additional unit can be allowed in all cases as a consent use, irrespective of the size of the agricultural land unit; - (b) further additional dwelling units can be allowed at a ratio of one additional dwelling unit per 10 ha, calculated on the basis of all additional dwelling units on the agricultural land unit, up to a maximum of five (5) additional dwelling units per agricultural land unit; - (c) an additional unit may not be erected within 1 km of the high water mark of the sea or a tidal river except where a proclaimed township is situated between the additional dwelling unit and the sea or tidal river; - (d) one additional dwelling unit may be erected within the 1km high water mark of the sea or a tidal river, provided that the additional dwelling unit is in proximity to the main house; and - (e) no alienation of additional dwelling units will be permitted whether by cadastral subdivision or sectional title.
+- (a) one additional unit can be allowed in all cases as a consent use, irrespective of the size of the agricultural land unit; - (b) further additional dwelling units can be allowed at a ratio of one additional dwelling unit per 10 ha, calculated on the basis of all additional dwelling units on the agricultural land unit, up to a maximum of five (5) additional dwelling units per agricultural land unit; - (c) a site development plan must be submitted to the municipality for its approval, and - (d) no alienation of additional dwelling units will be permitted whether by cadastral subdivision or sectional title.

-The development parameters applicable to "agriculture" apply, together with the following additional development parameters for "additional dwelling units".
+The development parameters applicable to "agriculture" apply, together with the additional development parameters for "additional dwelling units".
 Additional dwelling units may be erected with the consent of Municipality provided that-

-- (a) a dwelling for a person engaged in bona fide agricultural activities on the land unit and which is permanently occupied by that person is not regarded as an additional dwelling unit; - (b) the total floor space of an additional dwelling unit including the floor space in all ancillary buildings to the additional dwelling unit, may not exceed 175 m2; - (c) an additional dwelling unit must be constructed in a style that is similar to the architecture of the main dwelling house, unless otherwise permitted by the Municipality; - (d) an additional dwelling unit that is a separate structure to a dwelling house may not exceed a height of 6,5 metres to the top of the roof; - (e) an additional dwelling unit that is contained within the same building as a dwelling house must be designed so that the building appears to be a single dwelling house; provided that both units may have a ground floor, or one unit may be on the ground floor and the other unit above; - (f) the existence of an additional dwelling unit may not in itself be sufficient reason for the Municipality to grant an application in terms of the Planning By-law to subdivide the land unit containing the dwelling units; and

-(g) the Municipality must certify that services are available for the construction of an additional dwelling unit.
+- (a) a dwelling for a person engaged in bona fide agricultural activities on the land unit and which is permanently occupied by that person is not regarded as an additional dwelling unit; - (b) the total floor space of an additional dwelling unit including the floor spacein all ancillary buildings to the additional dwelling unit, may not exceed 200m2; - (c) an additional dwelling unit must be constructed in a style that is similar to the architecture of the main dwelling unit, unless otherwise permitted by the Municipality; - (d) an additional dwelling unit that is a separate structure to a dwelling unit may not exceed a height of 6,5 metres to the top of the roof; - (e) an additional dwelling unit that is contained within the same building as a dwelling unit must be designed so that the building appears to be a single dwelling unit; provided that both units may have a ground floor, or one unit may be on the ground floor and the other unit above; - (f) the existence of an additional dwelling unit may not in itself be sufficient reason for the Municipality to grant an application in terms of the Planning By-law to subdivide the land unit containing the dwelling units; and - (g) the Municipality must certify that services are available for the construction of an additional dwelling unit.